GIS4DEV/GIS4DEV.github.io/_lessons/06a_OSMQueries.md

 - Other input(s) may come from ResilienceAcademy.
 - The question should require a level of GIS analysis analagous to a GEOG 0120 lab or exam.
 Be aware that seemingly simple questions may actually require quite a few spatial analysis steps to prepare the data.
 - At least one final step to your question should be to quantify a dimension of resilience or vulnerability in each ward or subward of Dar es Salaam, so that your findings could be translated back into policy action consistent with existing administrative hierarchies and geographic regions.
+- Information on the available data sources is included at the end of this page.

 Considering data error and accuracy, can you get some insight into the data you’re using by querying osm_user, osm_uid, osm_version and/or osm_timestamp?
 These metadata, associated with every feature, are explained [here](https://wiki.openstreetmap.org/wiki/Elements)